Dunkin' Donuts: New Zealand

 The first New Zealand store opened in Manukau, Auckland in 2001; three others also opened in Auckland that year.
 By 2017, it had 12 Auckland stores and two other cities.
 By 2022, it had 15 Auckland stores and three other cities.

+Costa Rica

+In August 2024, the first Dunkin' location in Costa Rica opened in Heredia.
+Currently, there are eight locations in operation in Costa Rica: six in San José, one in Cartago, and one in Heredia.

+France

+In May 2025, Dunkin' established its first location in France, in the 2nd arrondissement of Paris, as of now, there are four Dunkin' locations in France, all located in Île-de-France, and the chain continues to expand.